scds/text-analysis-3/topic.md

 ## Topic modeling in practice

 Topic modeling can be an elusive concept to grasp relative to other text analysis techniques like named entity recognition or part-of-speech (POS) tagging.
-You may find the practice of topic modeling useful in clarifying the concept: visit David Mimno's [jsLDA](https://mimno.infosci.cornell.edu/jsLDA/jslda.html) web application to try it out yourself!
+A demonstration might help to clarify: visit David Mimno's [jsLDA](https://mimno.infosci.cornell.edu/jsLDA/jslda.html) web application to try it out yourself!

 There will be a demo corpus already loaded that you can experiment with if you like.
 Try changing the number of topics -- as too many topics can lead to overlap, and too few can make the clusters overly general -- then running a few iterations, which refines the model.